 Students with autism are taught through systematic strategies and are consistently reinforced for displaying desired behaviors.
-A vital part of this program is the collection of daily IEP data to measure the progression of skill development and to equip staff with information they need to make judgments regarding programs.
-Social skills training is incorporated into all autistic classes and is applied during community-based instruction.
+A vital part of this program is the collection of daily IEP data to measure the progression of skill development and to equip staff with the information they need to make judgments regarding programs.
+Social skills instruction is incorporated into all classes in the program and is applied during community-based instruction.
 Instruction in the community provides a real-world opportunity to assist in the generalization of skills learned in the classrooms.
 Staff members engage in strategic planning for transition to more inclusive settings.
 The social skills curriculum focuses on the development of social skills including play, conversation, understanding nuances, body language and various sensitive topics.

 Multiple Disabilities Program

-The Multiple Disabilities (MD) Program provides IEP-based instruction for all students.
-Individualized instruction supports different learning styles.
+The Multiple Disabilities (MD) Program is designed to meet the needs of students with more than one disability and provides IEP-based instruction for students by supporting different learning styles throughout the curriculum and delivery of instruction.
 A variety of reading and math teaching strategies assist students who have difficulty with traditional methods of teaching.
-A special education teacher delivers the instruction based on the NJ Core Curriculum Content Standards, the district curriculum and the goals and objectives in the student's Individual Education Program (IEP).
-The program is designed to meet the needs of students who have more than one disability.
-Students with severe disabilities develop increased functioning in personal skills as well as adaptive behavior.
-All students learn how to function as independently as possible and can take advantage of the school's Activities of Daily Living rooms which are modeled after a functioning kitchen.
-Students can practice their skills with the goal of generalizing to the home setting.
-All services are IEP driven.
-Students receive a full complement of therapy according to their IEPs including speech, occupational and physical therapy as well as individual and group counseling.
+A special education teacher delivers the instruction based on the NJ Student Learning Standards (NJSLS), the district curriculum, and the goals and objectives in the student's Individual Education Program (IEP).
+Students with severe disabilities receive instruction to increase their personal skills as well as adaptive behavior, with a focus on developing the most independent level of functioning for each student.
+Students receive a full complement of therapy according to their IEPs including speech, occupational, and physical therapy as well as individual and group counseling.

-The Behavioral Disabilities Program provides support for academic progress while enabling students to obtain strategies to improve social and emotional skills.
-Students are able to access a wide variety of services including participation in individual and small group counseling, social decision-making and anger management groups.
-Crisis intervention team members and behavioral assistants provide support and assistance to staff and students.
+The Emotional Regulation Impairment Program provides support for academic progress while enabling students to obtain strategies to improve social and emotional skills.
+Students are able to access a wide variety of services including participation in individual and small group counseling, social decision-making, and anger management groups.
+A behavior specialist, school social workers and behavioral assistants provide support and assistance to staff and students.
 School-wide behavior support systems ensure that Behavior Intervention Plans (BIPs) are implemented through all school and community settings.

-Cognitive Severe Program
+Severe Intellectual Disability Program

-The Cognitive Severe Program provides intense therapy and classroom support for students with the most severe medical, cognitive, and physical needs.
-A collaborative approach is used with classroom staff and therapists working together to provide a stimulating and supportive environment for those students with the significant developmental delays.
+The Severe Intellectual Disability Program provides intense therapy and classroom support for students with the most severe medical, cognitive, and physical needs.
+A collaborative approach is used with classroom staff and therapists working together to provide a stimulating and supportive environment for those students with significant developmental delays.
 The goal is to keep the students actively engaged throughout the school day using a wide array of sensory experiences and integrated techniques and strategies.

 A portfolio assessment evaluation process is used at Mercer Elementary School.
 Each student has his/her own portfolio for academic, social and therapy assessment.
 Staff members evaluate students at least twice per year and keep ongoing information regarding student progress in the portfolio.
 The portfolio documents follow the student throughout their time at Mercer Elementary School.
 When the students return to their sending district or move on to Mercer High School, these documents follow them to their next teacher.
 Parents are invited to review the portfolios on a regular basis.
 When appropriate, students have been able to participate in the selection of materials included in their portfolio.
 Student progress reports are issued three times during the school year and once during Extended School Year.
 Formal parent conferences are held twice yearly, however parents can request a conference any time throughout the year.

-Individual, dyad and small group instruction are employed depending on the needs of the student and the demands of the curriculum.
+Individual and small group instruction are employed depending on the needs of the student and the demands of the curriculum.
 Staff members engage in strategic planning for transition to more inclusive settings.
 Social skills development is a key component which encourages appropriate decision-making, developing independence and building responsibility.
 Students participate in several clubs including C.A.L.M.(Caring, Accepting, Leading , Mentoring) , K.I.N.D (Kind, Inspiring, Noble, Determined) and RAKtavists ( Random Act of Kindness Activists) to give back to the community, to learn leadership skills and to mentor others.

 Related Arts & Clubs

 Through partnerships with Young Audiences NJ/PA and Roxey Ballet, staff and students have the opportunity to work with artists in residence at Mercer Elementary School.
 Young Audiences believes that “An arts-rich education provides a child with the ability to look beyond facts and figures and creatively meet new challenges as they arise.”
 Young Audiences believes “the arts make learning fun, providing an environment varied and compelling enough to engage even the most reluctant learners and providing day-dreamers with a classroom as rich as their imagination.”
 The use of Arts infused lessons and special projects are incorporated into the student's day.